mujtaba-a-khan/call-analytics-system/docs/uml.md

 # UML

-This page have every UML diagram I rely on when I work on call analytics.
-I start with the high-level actors, ddives into components and data models, and ends with workflows, AI touchpoints, and UI wiring.
-If someone needs to understand the system fast, this is where I point them.
+This page collects the UML diagrams I use for the call analytics system.
+They move from high-level actors down to detailed flows, AI touchpoints, and UI wiring so the whole lifecycle stays clear.

 ## Table of Contents